- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 Connect as an end user

-After administrators configure connectors in AI Studio, end users interact with them naturally through conversation in WRITER Agent.User-level vs. org-level OAuth
+After administrators configure connectors in AI Studio, end users interact with them through conversation in WRITER Agent.User-level and org-level OAuth

 Connectors can be configured with different OAuth authentication levels, which affects how users connect: User-level OAuth (most common):- Each user connects their own personal account (their Gmail, their Slack workspace, etc.)